jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 :::

-Here we have defined the method `.orthographic()` that returns the orthographic projection matrix from equation {eq}`eq-orthographic-projection-matrix` and used it to calculate the projection matrix.
+Here we have defined the method `orthographic()` that returns the orthographic projection matrix from equation {eq}`eq-orthographic-projection-matrix` and used it to calculate the projection matrix.

 ---